Sharing Knowledge the Hawaiian Way with Doorae Shin31 Mar 2017

 1. What started your quest to assist the environment and what are truly passionate about?

 I was in absolute awe at the power and beauty of nature when I moved to Hawaiʻi.
-I become increasingly connected to nature while simultaneously learning about climate change.
-It was truly heartbreaking to fall in love with nature and discover it's vulnerability at the hands of human exploitation.
+I became increasingly connected to nature while simultaneously learning about climate change.
+It was truly heartbreaking to fall in love with nature and discover its vulnerability at the hands of human exploitation.

-Over the years, I began to do whatever I could: avoid single-use plastics, biking, taking short/cold showers, and recycling.
-And then I read the World Peace Diet and did more research on the connection between food choice and climate change, and I decided to go vegan when I was 19.
+Over the years I began to do whatever I could: avoiding single-use plastics, biking, taking short/cold showers, recycling.
+And then I read the World Peace Diet and did more research on the connection between food choice and climate change.
+I decided to go vegan when I was 19.
 My true passion is now in connecting people to their food, and catalyzing conscious consumer choices when it comes to what we eat on a daily basis.
 Although driving less and eating local are positive actions, they do not even come close to the incredible impact that eating plant-based foods (and avoiding animal products) can have on healing our relationship with nature and wildlife, and really turning the tide on our accelerated path to climate change.
-Voting with our dollars is incredibly powerful, and the cool thing is, that each and every one of us can make a huge impact everyday by eating intentionally.
+Voting with our dollars is incredibly powerful, and the cool thing is that each and every one of us can make a huge impact everyday by eating thoughtfully.

 2. What do you most love about what you do?

 In my work, I get to educate children and youth in Hawaiʻi about the impacts of plastic pollution and encourage them towards zero waste living.
 I love the opportunity to reach youth.
 They are so open and willing to learn, and they often have immense influence in their families to create behavior change in lifestyle and consumption patterns.
-Younger generations have a big burden to inherit when it comes to saving planet earth and learning from the mistakes of previous generations, so having a chance to educate and empower them to be a part of the solution is really uplifting.
+Younger generations will inherit a big burden when it comes to saving planet earth.
+It's important they learn from the mistakes of previous generations.
+So having a chance to educate and empower them to be a part of the solution is really uplifting.

-3. Fair Food Forager is looking to change our behaviour around the consumption of food and the issues associated with it.
-What do you believe we should be doing to ease the problems caused by food?
+3. Fair Food Forager is looking to change behaviour around the consumption of food and the issues associated with it.
+What do you believe we should be doing to ease the problems caused by current patterns of food consumption?

 On top of going vegan (one meal, one day or all the time), we must connect with local and sustainable farmers.
 Buying local is a huge relief on the emissions of transportation and it keeps money in the local economy.
-But many local farmers use conventional methods of farming that deplete the health of soil and threaten food security.
-So finding farmers that grow organically (with or without certification) is much better, especially if they integrate practices such as crop rotation, permaculture, and soil remediation.
-We as consumers can find this kind of produce at farmer's markets, food co-ops and health food stores.
+Many local farmers use conventional methods of farming that deplete the health of soil and threaten food security.
+So finding and supporting farmers that grow food organically (with or without certification) is much better, especially if they integrate practices such as crop rotation, permaculture, and soil remediation.
+We as consumers can find this kind of produce at farmers markets, food co-ops and health food stores.